-28th.
-Our hopes of proceeding on this day were disappointed by the wind coming to the eastward of north; so that, during the night, the ice was set in upon the land, and, among it, a large and heavy floe which impeded all passage.
+Our hopes of proceeding on this day were disappointed by the August 28. wind coming to the eastward of north; so that, during the night, the ice was set in upon the land, and, among it, a large and heavy floe which impeded all passage.
 The thick weather which accompanied this change would indeed have been in itself a complete impediment, since, for want of the compass, all navigation is impossible under such circumstances.
-At one time the ice appeared to be floating against the wind, which was light, and towards the north; but as the breeze increased, it returned and floated to the souththat the weather might so far clear up as to enable us to discover some channel: but the fog continued so dense the whole day, that at eight we gave up all hopes, and furled the sails.
+At one time the ice appeared to be floating against the wind, which was light, and towards the north; but as the breeze increased, it returned and floated to the southward.

+The sails were however loosed, and warps laid out, in expectation that the weather might so far clear up as to enable us to discover some channel: but the fog continued so dense the whole day, that at eight we gave up all hopes, and furled the sails.
 The wind indeed now freshened so much, that we thought ourselves fortunate in not having started as we at first wished.
 We found it expedient in consequence to carry out some ropes, in order to secure the ship better to the bergs and the rocks.